decretist/Dissertation/Chapter4/chapter4.md

 attributed samples from each of the candidates, conveniently enough from the same work.

-Burrows's methodology assumes just such a scenario.
+Burrows's method assumes just such a scenario.
 He began by identifying the most frequent words (MFWs) in the corpus of comparison texts securely attributed to known authors.
-In Burrows's published descriptions of his methodology, he typically used all of the 30 most frequent words in the corpus of attributed comparison texts without distinguishing between function and content words.
+In Burrows's published descriptions of his method, he typically used all of the 30 most frequent words in the corpus of attributed comparison texts without distinguishing between function and content words.
 He then tabulated the number of occurrences of the most frequent words in